arcebri1/StockMarketAnalysis/README.md

 - - -

-* I created a script that looped through all the stocks for one year and output the following information:
+* I created a script that looped through all the stocks for one year and outputted the following information:

   * The ticker symbol.